New Zealand SailGP Team

-The Black Foils SailGP Team, formerly New Zealand SailGP Team, is a New Zealand professional sailing team which competes in the global Rolex SailGP championship.
+Black Foils SailGP Team, formerly New Zealand SailGP Team, is a New Zealand professional sailing team which competes in the global Rolex SailGP championship.
 Established in 2020 for the second season of SailGP, the team is led by co-CEOs; driver Peter Burling, and wing trimmer Blair Tuke.

 History

 Boat name (Amokura)

 On 21 April 2021, the New Zealand SailGP Team launched their boat Amokura.
 Adorning the New Zealand SailGP Team's F50 is a blue fern as a proud symbol of Aotearoa's identity.
 The distinctive blue colour scheme demonstrates the team's connection to Tangaroa (guardian of the ocean) and a window through to the ocean the team races on and for.
 The Connection to the ocean is important to the team as it demonstrates the kaupapa the team has with Live Ocean, its official Race For the Future charity partner.
 Burling said: “Not only does the F50 look awesome but it also highlights our pride in representing Aotearoa and is a powerful way to take the important message of ocean restoration and protection to the world.”
 The team named its F50 'Amokura', the Māori name for a Red-tailed tropicbird.
 The name was gifted to the New Zealand SailGP Team by waka expert and navigator Hoturoa Barclay-Kerr who has been involved alongside Live Ocean with the new team's journey in preparation to represent New Zealand for the first time in the SailGP league.